Table of Contents

 With so many Alabama residents needing disability services, it’s important to know what resources are available and how to access them.
 Alabama residents can apply for assistance with Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

-These federal programs are available to all Americans who qualify, though the applications for these services are administered by state agencies.
+These federal programs are available to all Americans who qualify, though state agencies administer the applications for these services.
 Applications go through Alabama Disability Determination Service (DDS).

-Alabama has additional programs that can provide aid to disabled individuals and other Alabama state residents such as Medicaid, unemployment insurance, and the Alabama Department of Rehabilitation Services (ADRS).
+Alabama has additional programs to aid disabled individuals and other Alabama state residents, such as Medicaid, unemployment insurance, and the Alabama Department of Rehabilitation Services (ADRS).

 The ADRS offers state-level disability services for Alabamians from birth to seniors.
-The SAIL program (State Of Alabama Independent Living Service) provides long-term disability care to seniors with physical or developmental disabilities.
+In addition, the SAIL program (State Of Alabama Independent Living Service) provides long-term disability care to seniors with physical or developmental disabilities.
 Alabama also offers vocational rehabilitation and children’s rehabilitation.

 Facts About Alabama

 Around 33% of Alabama’s population has some disability.
 This is one of the highest rates in the nation.
 Of these disabled individuals, the greatest majority suffer from a mobility-related disability or a cognition-related disability such as mental illness.